2020 Conservative Party of Canada leadership election: Background

-Impact of the coronavirus pandemic
+Impact of the COVID-19 pandemic

-The on-going COVID-19 pandemic affected the timing of the leadership election.
-On 12 March, Peter MacKay, Erin O'Toole, Rick Peterson and Leslyn Lewis suspended all public campaign events, while Marilyn Gladu "assess[ed] events and activities on a daily and event-by-event basis", due to public health guidelines.
-The next day, 13 March, Gladu, Rudy Husny and Rick Peterson called for either the race to be postponed or for entry deadlines to be pushed back.
-On 19 March, Husny dropped out, citing an unwillingness to fundraise during a public health emergency.
-Peterson followed on 20 March, criticizing the organizing committee's unwillingness to move the deadlines as unfair.
+The COVID-19 pandemic affected the timing of the leadership election.
+On March 12, Peter MacKay, Erin O'Toole, Rick Peterson and Leslyn Lewis suspended all public campaign events, while Marilyn Gladu "assess[ed] events and activities on a daily and event-by-event basis", due to public health guidelines.
+The next day, March 13, Gladu, Rudy Husny and Rick Peterson called for either the race to be postponed or for entry deadlines to be pushed back.
+On March 19, Husny dropped out, citing an unwillingness to fundraise during a public health emergency.
+Peterson followed on March 20, criticizing the organizing committee's unwillingness to move the deadlines as unfair.

-On 26 March, the Leadership Election Organizing Committee (LEOC) postponed the race, as well as cancelling debates planned for April and pushing back the membership deadline to 15 May.
-The LEOC did not set a new date, and said they would revisit the decision on 1 May.
-On 29 April, the LEOC announced the resumption of the contest, with the vote taking place entirely by mail-in ballot and without a convention.
-The ballot must be completed and received by 21 August.
+On March 26, the Leadership Election Organizing Committee (LEOC) postponed the race, as well as cancelling debates planned for April and pushing back the membership deadline to May 15.
+The LEOC did not set a new date, and said they would revisit the decision on May 1.
+On April 29, the LEOC announced the resumption of the contest, with the vote taking place entirely by mail-in ballot and without a convention.
 No definitive date was set for when the results would be announced, but the LEOC clarified that the results would be announced "as soon as those ballots can be properly processed and examined by scrutineers while respecting any health guidelines in place at that time."